-This enforcement is done by the mandatory provisioning by the TPP of a [client_id] field within all OAUTH2 request.
-This [client_id] must be linked to the Authorisation Number located within the TPP's eIDAS certificate.
+This enforcement is obtained by the mandatory provisioning by the TPP of a [client_id] field within all OAUTH2 request.
+This [client_id] must match, directly or not, with the Authorisation Number located within the TPP's eIDAS certificate and this match must be checked by the ASPSP for each OAUTH2 request.